 \subsection{Overall Algorithm}

-A general overview of using $\mathtt{DrPlanner}$ to diagnose and repair planners is presented in Fig.~\ref{fig:framework} and Alg.~\ref{alg:main}. {Before initiating the process, the user must fill in the placeholders enclosed in square brackets with the required manual input.} For a given scenario, the motion planner $\mathtt{M}$ is first deployed to address the associated planning problem $\mathtt{P}$ (see line~\ref{alg1:plan}).
-Subsequently, the planned trajectory $\chi$ is evaluated against the objective function $J$ (see line~\ref{alg1:eval}).
+A general overview of using $\mathtt{DrPlanner}$ is presented in Fig.~\ref{fig:framework} and Alg.~\ref{alg:main}. {Before initiating the process, the user fills in the placeholders enclosed in square brackets.} For a given scenario, the motion planner $\mathtt{M}$ is first deployed to address the associated planning problem $\mathtt{P}$ (see line~\ref{alg1:plan}).
+Subsequently, the planned trajectory $\chi$ is evaluated using the objective function $J$ (see line~\ref{alg1:eval}).
 Following this, a diagnostic description $\ell_{\text{user}}$ encompassing the diagnostic instructions, the description of the planner, the evaluation of the trajectory, and the few-shot examples are formulated (see line~\ref{alg1:describe}).
-This description, along with the system prompt $\ell_{\text{system}}$, is then fed into the LLM (see line~\ref{alg1:query_0}).
+This description, along with the system prompt $\ell_{\text{system}}$, is fed into the LLM (see line~\ref{alg1:query_0}).
 The structure of the input prompt is illustrated in the center of the framework in Fig.~\ref{fig:framework}.
 Afterwards, the obtained patched programs are applied to the motion planner by integrating the modifications into the existing codebase (see line~\ref{alg1:repair_0}).

 However, it is important to note that the output generated may include errors such as hallucinations and inaccurate analyses \cite{yang2023harnessing}.
-To mitigate these issues, we employ an iterative prompting strategy repeatedly refining the process.
-The iteration is terminated when a notable improvement in the planner is observed, e.g., when the difference between $J_{\min}$ and a target value $J^*$ is smaller than a threshold $\epsilon\in\mathbb{R}_+$, or when the token limit of the LLM is reached (see lines~\ref{alg1:loop_start}-\ref{alg1:loop_end}).
+To mitigate these issues, we employ an iterative prompting strategy, repeatedly refining the process.
+The iteration is terminated when a notable improvement in the planner is observed, e.g., when the difference between the current best performance $J_{\min}$ and a target value $J^*$ is smaller than a threshold $\epsilon\in\mathbb{R}_+$, or when the token limit of the LLM is reached (see lines~\ref{alg1:loop_start}-\ref{alg1:loop_end}).
 Finally, the repaired planner demonstrating the best improvement, if any, along with the corresponding diagnoses and prescriptions, is returned (see line~\ref{alg1:return}).
-Another regime is to finetune the LLM to the diagnostic and repair task.
-However, to date, there exists no dataset containing input-output examples as the cumbersome improvement process of motion planners is typically neither open-sourced nor well documented.
-Additionally, finetuning usually only provides modest improvement in solving challenging and complex tasks compared to in-context learning \cite{wei2022chain, jain2023llm, chen2023teaching}.